trustoverip/TechArch/spec/spec.md

 A Layer 3 [[xref: toip, trust task protocol]] MUST communicate either over the Layer 2 [[xref: toip, ToIP Trust Spanning Protocol]] or over another Layer 3 [[xref: toip, trust task protocol]] for all communications related to [[xref: toip, trust establishment]] between [[xref: toip, endpoint systems]].
 [REQ L3.1] This is directly analogous to how TCP and UDP communicate over IP, and how HTTP communicates over TCP.
 A Layer 3 [[xref: toip, trust task]] MAY use other protocols, but only for other purposes (since short-circuiting Layer 2 when establishing trust with other [[xref: toip, endpoint systems]] would undermine the trust guarantees of the ToIP stack).
 [REQ L3.2]

-Note that because [[xref: toip, confidentiality]] and privacy are optional for the Layer 2 [[xref: toip, ToIP Trust Spanning Protocol]], the following requirement applies: A Layer 3 [[xref: toip, trust task protocol]] intended to communicate private data SHOULD support confidentiality and privacy.
+Note that because [[xref: toip, confidentiality]] and metadata privacy are optional for the Layer 2 [[xref: toip, ToIP Trust Spanning Protocol]], the following requirement applies: A Layer 3 [[xref: toip, trust task protocol]] intended to communicate private data SHOULD support confidentiality and MAY also support additional notions of privacy.
 [REQ L3.3]

 There can be as many [[xref: toip, trust task protocol]] as are needed by Layer 4 [[xref: toip, trust applications]].
 Some examples of [[xref: toip, trust tasks]] include: